-Although blood baths still systematically erupt each morning as tourists elbow each other out of the way in hopes of securing Ansel’s famed Cronut, there’s much more to the SoHo bakery.
-Ansel, after all, is a mastermind when it comes to pastry.
+Although each morning as tourists still elbow each other out of the way in hopes of securing Dominique Ansel’s famed Cronut, there’s much more to the SoHo bakery.
+Ansel, after all, is a mastermind when it comes to pastry

+.
 Try his torched-to-order frozen s’mores (vanilla ice cream and chocolate wafers enshrined in sticky marshmallow) or shot-glass-shaped cookies lined with chocolate and filled with Tahitian vanilla milk.
-For those seeking something more traditional, peer into his cabinet of classic French desserts for éclairs, Paris-Brests, and madeleines.
+Those seeking something more traditional should peer into his cabinet of classic French desserts for éclairs, Paris-Brests and madeleines.

 Restaurant, Chinese, $$$

-Squeezed among the slew of charming boutiques near West Broadway is Pinch Chinese, a relatively small spot that’s made a name for itself via its soup dumplings.
-There are three versions available—pork, seafood, and chicken—all plump and jiggling with hot soup.
+Squeezed among the slew of charming boutiques near West Broadway is Pinch Chinese, a relatively small spot that’s made a name for itself with its soup dumplings.
+There are three versions available – pork, seafood and chicken – all plump and jiggling in hot soup.
 But the menu is not all dumplings.
-There are spicy dan dan noodles, slick with peanut oil and bits of pork, and wind-sand chicken, an Amish bird roasted and browned with a downing of garlic.
+There are spicy dan dan noodles, slick with peanut oil and bits of pork, and wind-sand chicken, an Amish bird roasted and browned with a dousing of garlic.

 Split gargantuan Italian sandwiches at Alidoro